BSeppke/vspkg/README.md

 vspkg
 =====

-A linux-like package manager for Windows, especially for MS Visual Studio
+A Linux-like package manager for Windows, especially for MS Visual Studio.

 The aim of this project is to port at least some of the functionality of a powerful package manager (like dpkg for linux or MacPorts for Mac) to Windows / Microsoft Visual Studio.
 If successful, this will greatly enhance the work using (open source) tools like we know it from Linux systems.
 Fortunately, the Windows PowerShell provides at least a usable shell to implement such a system.

 1. Prerequisites
 ----------------
 vspkg is written using the Windows PowerShell 2.0.
-This implies, that you need to have at least Windows XP installed on your Computer.
+This implies, that you need to have at least Windows XP installed on your computer.
 It should also work with any newer Windows Version, and hopefully any newer PowerShell version, accordingly.
 Many packages will be compiled using C/C++ and thus require Microsoft Visual Studio to be installed, too.
 Currently, the packages shall compile fine for Visual Studio 2010 and 2012 (for both, 32- and 64-bit).
 Please make sure to have the lastest Service Packs installed, too.

 2. Installation